gibbardsteve/GitTest/git/git-workflow.md

 ```

-### Stage Files for Commit
+### Stage Changes for Commit

-To stage all files locally ready for commit:
+To stage all changes locally ready for commit:

 ```bash
 git add .